 2. Parenthood Deepens Maturity

 While caring for your children, you’ve gained deeper maturity.
 You shifted from early adulthood where your choices, decisions, and lifestyle revolved around your individual needs and interests.
-But parenthood shapes to to live beyond yourself.
+But parenthood shapes you to live beyond yourself.

 3. Parenthood Strengthens Resilience